0xprinc/checks-while-hacks/README.md

 22. In case of protocols having subscriptions, unregistered, de-registered, expired entries are also different, these should be acting according to the documentation.
 23. `Inflation attack` : It is the attack in which the pool is submitted the tokens externally and now the liquidity is very high and the total supply of mint tokens is very low and hence the formula will give the minimum amount to deposit to be very high and hence DOSing for people with low money.
 24. `maxSlippage` value should not be fixed, because in case of emergency where the price is constantly dropping or increasing, the withdraw function or swap function will revert due to crossing of the `maxSlippage`.
 But, at that time the transaction should pass otherwise the funds will be stuck forever as the slippage will never come to low.
-25. In a lending and borrowing protocol, this can be a valid finding if at some point of time, the borrower is freezed to borrow the funds or is limited to borrow comparably less funds but is able and have tokens to give collateral, as this will significantly decrease the yield of the lender.
+25. In a lending and borrowing protocol, this can be a valid finding if at some point of time, the borrower is freeze to borrow the funds or is limited to borrow comparably less funds but is able and have tokens to give collateral, as this will significantly decrease the yield of the lender.
-26. Watch out for all entry points for a position in a protocol for example in case of a protocol build on uniswap will have two entry points for adding liquidity, one of them is the protocol and another is through the pool.
+26. Watch out for all entry points for a position in a protocol for example in case of a protocol build on `uniswap` will have two entry points for adding liquidity, one of them is the protocol and another is through the pool.
 Try to investigate all the entry points and how can an entry points be used for unintended behaviour.

 ## After Transaction
-1. The transaction data can be seen buy the miner, so don't use things like password in the transactions.
+1. The transaction data can be seen by anyone reading the mempool, so don't use things like password in the transactions.

 ## NFT